As organisations increasingly use cloud-based resources and services, the challenge of ensuring effective security becomes more complex by the day.

 Organisations aware of the shared responsibility model of cloud security understand that they must fully own the security of their cloud workloads.
 This entails a careful evaluation of the visibility and security gaps left by their existing cloud security solutions, and ultimately deciding which other security technologies to deploy to fill those gaps.

-During the past few years, network detection and response (NDR) has seen widespread deployment in traditional on-premises data centre environments, primarily to inspect east-west traffic flowing between workloads for threats and anomalies.
+During the past few years, network detection and response (NDR) has seen widespread deployment in traditional on-premises data center environments, primarily to inspect east-west traffic flowing between workloads for threats and anomalies.
 Now the benefits of NDR are also increasingly understood by organisations running workloads in hybrid and cloud environments.

 A significant benefit is that NDR requires no agents that can add friction to DevOps workflows and uses context-rich network data to produce real-time actionable alerts.
 NDR also provides visibility into all network traffic flowing between all workloads, devices, and services in the environment, all of the time.